-Site Description: The Site is a former creosote wood treating facility located on the east bank of the Willamette River in Portland, Oregon.
-The Site encompasses approximately 41 acres of land and an additional 23 acres of contaminated river sediments.
+The McCormick and Baxter Superfund Site is a former creosote wood treating facility located on the east bank of the Willamette River in Portland, Oregon.
+The site encompasses approximately 41 acres of land and an additional 23 acres of contaminated river sediments.
 The McCormick and Baxter Creosoting Company was founded in 1944 and continued operations until October 1991.

 Site investigations confirmed releases of wood-treating chemical compounds to soils, groundwater, and sediments.
 Remedial investigations identified two non-aqueous phase liquids (NAPL) plumes migrating to the river and impacting surface water and sediments, and an additional NAPL plume migrating under the Burlington Northern Santa Fe railway right-of-way toward Willamette Cove.